iodide-project/iodide/readme.md

 You can read more about how these priciples have shaped the choices we've made so far [in our FAQ]( ../../wiki/FAQ )

 ## Initial use case
 In building this tool, we will keep our eyes on a broad swath of computational inquiry use cases, and we’ll strive to avoid making decisions that limit the tools use to a specific domain.
-That said, it seems reasonable to initially target at least a subset of data science workflows we’ve been doing at Mozilla.
-This is a use case that we know well, and targeting this use case will make this tool immediately useful within Mozilla.
+We're initially be targeting small to medium _N_ data science workflows, since these often come up at Mozilla and we're very familiar with them, but if your use case requires something that we haven't addressed yet, please leave us a message at our [Google group](https://groups.google.com/forum/#!forum/iodide-dev).

 ## Roadmap